computePods/computePodMajorDomoUI/docs/packaging.md

 We use the
 [node-dependency-visualizer](https://github.com/0815fox/node-dependency-visualizer)
-to produce a (huge) svg visualization of the NPM package dependencies.
+to produce a (huge) svg visualisation of the NPM package dependencies.
 The command line:

     node_modules/.bin/node-dependency-visualizer |